xurongtang/Remote-sensing-image-semantic-segmentation-based-on-transfer-learning/README.md

 > JSON tool/json_label_trans.py

 # Create a segmentation model with pre-trained encoder by using pytorch
-Firstly, we can use the [smp]("https://github.com/qubvel/segmentation_models.pytorch") to construct our model
+Firstly, we can use the [smp](https://github.com/qubvel/segmentation_models.pytorch) to construct our model. how to use the smp build a complete segmentation model, just see the following python script.

-# pre-trained
+>main.py

 # fine tune
+When there is a pre-trained model, we can use the transfer learning method to fine tune our model with specific dataset. reading the following script in detail.
+>finetune_model.py

 # test